 I was originally introduced to Volcom by my skater husband but these guys also produce boardsports-oriented products.
 The company primarily produces clothing, footwear, accessories, and related products for young men and women.
 Volcom is headquartered in Costa Mesa, California, United States, and this season, they have a collection by the legendary visual artist Mike Giant.

 O’Neill was originally a Californian surf wear and surfboard brand started by Jack O’Neill who is credited with inventing the wetsuit.
 It has now moved down the coast from San Francisco to the warmer Santa Cruz and offers pretty floral and paisley designs.
 Everything that you could possibly need to surf or wear to the beach.
 All collections feature sustainable fabrics and O’Neill Blue – products derived from recycled plastic, striving to preserve the oceans and everything they offer for generations to come.

 Fat Face is a British lifestyle clothing and accessories retailer, based in Hampshire.
 It was founded in 1988 by Tim Slade and Jules Leaver as a business selling T-shirts at ski resorts.
 Today it has hundreds of shops including one in Gatwick’s airport terminal, selling surfwear to anyone interested in good quality items to wear down the beach.

 10. Saturday’s NYC

-Saturday’s NYC brand for the surfer who doesn’t want to look too much like a surfer, Saturday’s NYC is a streetwear brand from New York with trendy hoodies, tees, shirts etc. These items look great down the beach or on the New York City Streets and their autumnal colour scheme is stylish anywhere.
+Saturday’s NYC brand for the surfer who doesn’t want to look too much like a surfer, Saturday’s NYC is a streetwear brand from New York with trendy hoodies, tees, shirts, etc. These items look great down the beach or on the New York City Streets and their autumnal color scheme is stylish anywhere.